eddietejeda/shp2geojson/README.md

 Most online map services use longitude/latitude coordinates with WGS84 projection.
 Local governments most often provide ESRI Shapefiles using all kinds of funky projections.
 I want to be able to take any Shapefile with any projection and covert it to GeoJSON using Lat/Long and work with that.
 You can easily install GDAL/OGR to change the filetypes, but I wanted to create a service that was ready and available for anyone to use at anytime.
 Setting up GDAL/OGR on Heroku can be a pain and now you don't have to.

-So I created a simple webservice that takes a Shapefile (zipped) and returns a GeoJSON file.
-I want this service to have a long life and future applications to be dependent on it so I wanted it to be on Heroku.

 Install on Heroku
 -----